actions/actions-runner-controller/README.md

 #### Autoscaling

-`RunnerDeployment` can scale the number of runners between `minReplicas` and `maxReplicas` fields, depending on pending workflow runs.
+A `RunnerDeployment` can scale the number of runners between `minReplicas` and `maxReplicas` fields based the chosen scaling metric as defined in the `metrics` attribute

+**Scaling Metrics**

+**TotalNumberOfQueuedAndInProgressWorkflowRuns**

-In the below example, `actions-runner` checks for pending workflow runs for each sync period, and scale to e.g. 3 if there're 3 pending jobs at sync time.
+In the below example, `actions-runner` will pole GitHub for all pending workflows with the pole period defined by the sync period configuration.
+It will then scale to e.g. 3 if there're 3 pending jobs at sync time.
+With this scaling metric we are required to define a list of repositories within our metric.

+The scale out performance is controlled via the manager containers startup `--sync-period` argument.
+The default value is set to 10 minutes to prevent default deployments rate limiting themselves from the GitHub API.

+**Kustomize Config :** The period can be customised in the `config/default/manager_auth_proxy_patch.yaml` patch **Helm Config :** `syncPeriod`

+**Benefits of this metric**
+1. Supports named repositories allowing you to restrict the runner to a specified set of repositories server side.
+2. Scales quickly (within the bounds of the syncPeriod) as it will spin up the number of runners based on the depth of the workflow queue
+3. Like all scaling metrics, you can manage workflow allocation to the RunnerDeployment through the use of [Github labels](#runner-labels).

+**Drawbacks of this metric**
+1. Repositories must be named within the scaling metric, maintaining a list of repositories may not be viable in larger environments or self-serve environments.
+2. May not scale quick enough for some users needs
+3. Relatively large amounts of API requests required to maintain this metric, you may run in API rate limiting issues depending on the size of your environment and how aggressive your sync period configuration is

+Example `RunnerDeployment` backed by a `HorizontalRunnerAutoscaler`

 ```yaml
 apiVersion: actions.summerwind.dev/v1alpha1